-Court proceedings can take place in open court or in camera (private).
+Court proceedings usually take place in open court, rarely or occasionally in camera (private).
 Media may report on everything said in open court unless specifically prohibited by the presiding officer.
 As long as the journalist reports proceedings fairly, accurately and in context, there is not likely to be scope for redress.
 The media cannot publish comments that could affect how the judge decides the case.